Mosebi27/part-two/README.md

 I used the horizontal navigation bar.

-Iadded a logoin all pages.
+I added a logoin all pages.

 new picture of my product on Service page.